 Please note: SAFETY IS OUR MAIN CONSIDERATION!

 We do not promote impalement throwing (throwing around people), trade advertising, unsafe throwing or items banned by UK law i.e.throwing stars.
 We only throw at inanimate targets for fun or points.

 Please read our advice on Safety and Law.
 This site assumes no responsibility for the use of its contents.

-Our regular meetings are very informal so please come along and have a go.
+Our regular meetings in Pontefract are very informal so please come along and have a go – you don’t need to be a member or join but we do encourage you to say hello in our very sociable Facebook group.
 We have lots of throwing knives, tomahawks, axes, nails etc that you can use.
 We try to accommodate all styles of throwers and things to throw, though of course safety is the first consideration.
 If anyone under the age of 18 wishes to attend they must be accompanied by an adult, who will supervise them throughout the training sessions.

 What happens on your first visit to Pontefract?

 On arrival you will be asked to sign a disclaimer and the safety rules will be explained.
 Then, if necessary, someone will happily teach you the basics of how to throw.
 Learning knife-throwing, axe-

 throwing and tomahawk-throwing really is that easy!
 The cost is only £15 for your first day (which includes any tuition and equipment needed) and £10 per day thereafter.
 KATTA UK is a non-profit organisation and the fee is purely to cover the upkeep of the range and to replace worn out targets and keep the club throwing equipment in working order.